-Air conditioners are often installed on concrete pads.
+Air conditioners are usually installed on concrete pads.
 As time passes, the pad can crack, shift or sink.
-This can cause breakdowns and even premature failure.
-Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.
+This can cause breakdowns and even premature replacement.
+Let’s discuss some of the problems that can happen and how to fix an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical component.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
-Once the compressor releases heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is an important component.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
+Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 The compressor needs oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.

 - Higher electricity bills due to less efficient cooling.

 The compressor is one of the costliest parts to replace on your air conditioner.
 If it fails, you’re better off doing air conditioning installation because of this part’s cost.

 Water naturally occurs during the cooling process.
 Your air conditioner removes moisture from the air as it cools your home.
 This moisture drains into a pan and then out via a line.

 If your air conditioner isn’t level, water could end up accumulating in the pan instead of draining away.
 This can cause:

 - Damaged coils, which won’t be able to get rid of heat as well.

 - Higher energy bills due to less efficient cooling.